simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/MATLAB_tutorial.md

 ```

 * *The MATLAB code will open a GUI promptung you to modify the parameters to binarize the image.*
 * Modify the parameters until you are satisfied with the microstructure on the right.
 The goal is to keep only the hydrides on the image.
+  * If the background light is non-uniform, you can compensate for it.
+Select the desired option and then enter the desired value.
+If needed, 10 would be a good place to start.
+However, you shouldn't need it for the validation images.
+  * Use the threshold values to binarize the image.
+The max value typically stays at the maximum value on the scale.
+The minimum value depends on the image.
+You can use the histogram below on the GUI to see where pixel intensity stands.
-Use the threshold values, the spot and hole size controls to remove the dust and other features from the micrographs.
+  * Use the spot size control to remove the dust and other features from the micrographs.
+  * Use the hole size control to remove white pixels within hydrides.
 * Click OK on the bottom right when you are done with one image.
 * Repeat until you hve binarized all images.
 * Record the active time.